TTR-IND/detritusd/README.md

 # detritusd

-A PSI-driven memory pressure daemon for Linux, inspired by the design goals of Apple's Jetsam: relieve memory pressure before it becomes a user-visible stall, without ever needing a fixed threshold that "suddenly" kicks in and thrashes the system.
+A PSI-driven memory pressure daemon for Linux, inspired by the design goals of Apple's Jetsam: keep applications responsive under heavy multitasking, and prevent processes from freezing under memory pressure, without a fixed threshold that "suddenly" kicks in.

-detritus does two independent things:
+detritusd does two independent things:

 1. **Proactive idle trickle.** A continuous, low-priority background thread marks memory from genuinely idle processes as reclaimable